Purefekt/Linux-File-Security/README.md

 - '>>>user2>>>' means this command was issued as user2
 - '>>>ssh-user-1>>>' means this command was issued as ssh-user-1
 - Anything other than these means it is not a command and is some explanation
+- Some more concise notes are inside the "Notes" directory